 Festival Volunteer Programme

-For 11 days in September, the Toronto International Film Festival showcases the best in Canadian and international cinema to audiences from Toronto and beyond.
-The true stars of the Festival?
+The true stars of TIFF?
 Our amazing Festival Volunteer team who makes it all happen!
 Leading up to the Festival, we aim to recruit hundreds of people to become Volunteers at this world-class event.

 1. Complete the online application form:

-Our application form is available here starting in May.
+Our application form becomes available here and to anyone who subscribes to our TIFF Volunteer Alerts to receive Volunteer updates starting in May.
 Complete all the required sections, including adding a resume or summary of your work and/or volunteer experience, and your general availability.
 The application is open until our recruitment targets are met; this means there is no set end date.
-We recommend applying as soon as possible when the application opens.
-If you’d like to be notified when the application is open, subscribe to our TIFF Volunteer Alerts to receive Volunteer updates.
+We recommend applying as soon as possible once the application opens.

 2. Application review period: